RandomDebugGuy/NexusBotDC/README.md

-# Discord Bot
+# NexusBot

-This is a Discord bot that uses a JavaScript API linker.
-It allows you to configure various settings and execute commands based on user input.
+NexusBot is a Discord JavaScript API linker.
+It allows you to use custom-written commands, and execute actons if

 ## Configuration